MaximeRousseau/divars/README.md

 configured to look for modules in.
 You can then use it using Python's module import statements.

-It's features are illustrated by some examples below.
+Its features are illustrated by some examples below.
 It's usage should be fairly self explanatory.

 ## Examples